bearecinos/cryo_calving_2018/cryo_cluster_scripts/3_Sensitivity_studies_k_A_fs/README.md

 ablation observations, we pick the values of *k* to be (`k1 = 0.962` and `k2 = 1.236`)
-* We then take these values of *k* and vary the values of *Glen A* from a factor of 0.6-1.7 OGGM defalut parameter: `glen_a = cfg.A`.
+* We then take these values of *k* and vary the values of *Glen A* from a factor of 0.6 - 1.7 x `Glen A = OGGM defalut`.
 Alternating sliding and no sliding for each *k* value.

 | File           | Configuration                                          |